Jonathan Dunn-Rankin

-Jonathan Dunn-Rankin (November 30, 1930 – December 12, 2014) was an American actor, television journalist and gay activist.
+Jonathan Dunn-Rankin (November 30, 1930 – December 12, 2014) was an American actor, television journalist, and gay activist.

 Early life

-Jonathan Dunn-Rankin was born on November 30, 1930, in New Jersey.
+Jonathan Dunn-Rankin was born on November 30, 1930, in Hackensack, New Jersey.
 He graduated from Rollins College after serving in the US Army in France, and he earned a master's degree from the Columbia University Graduate School of Journalism in 1958.

 Career

 Dunn-Rankin first interned at CBS News in New York City.
-He later worked as a television journalist in Florida, Cleveland, Ohio and Phoenix, Arizona.
+He later worked as a television journalist in Florida, Cleveland, Ohio, and Phoenix, Arizona.
 From 1965 to 1977, he worked for KFMB-TV, a television station based in San Diego.
 Dunn-Rankin also became a stage actor at the Old Globe Theatre in San Diego.

 Dunn-Rankin was "a founder of the San Diego Democratic Club, a leader of the Gay Academic Union and an early supporter of Lambda Archives".
 He was also the chairman of the Diversionary Theatre, an LGBT theater in San Diego.